Tooker Gomberg: Toronto mayoralty run

 Gomberg then moved to Toronto, Ontario, where he ran for mayor in the 2000 municipal election.
 He received over 51,000 votes, but finished a distant second behind Mel Lastman who garnered over 80 per cent of the vote.

 The campaign was nonetheless influential.
-Gomberg had been endorsed by urban guru Jane Jacobs, a longtime and influential resident of Toronto's Annex neighborhood.
+Gomberg had been endorsed by urban guru Jane Jacobs, a longtime and influential resident of Toronto's Annex neighbourhood.
 Some of Gomberg's platform included advocacy of provincial powers for Toronto and tolls for downtown traffic, policies that re-emerged in the successful 2003 campaign of David Miller.

 In the last days of the 2000 campaign, Lastman appeared with Canadian PM Jean Chrétien to promise nearly one billion dollars in social housing funding.
 After winning, one of Lastman's first acts was to appoint Jane Jacobs to the city's Charter Committee, which was seeking additional powers for the city (taking them from the province of Ontario).
 Both moves were generally attributed to the need to respond to Gomberg's insurgent campaign.